 FEMA P-807 procedure is based on statistical data and does not require customized analysis.
-The conditions in Section 2.6 represent non-linear models that were analyzed in the FEMA P-807 study.
+The conditions in Section 2.6 represent nonlinear models that were analyzed in the FEMA P-807 study.
 Where condition(s) does not meet the eligibility requirement, a building may be altered or retrofitted to become eligible.

-For more information on designs using the FEMA P-807 Weak Story Tool with Simpson Strong-Tie® Strong Frame® Moment Frames Design Tutorial, refer to page 32.
+For more information on designs using the FEMA P-807 Weak-Story Tool with Simpson Strong-Tie[®] Strong Frame[®] Moment Frames Design Tutorial, refer to p.
+32.